Friday, May 29, 2020

 Perspective and Imaginational Metaveillance

 As with many of my paintings, the viewer could be below the drones looking up at a wild cosmic sky, or the viewer could be above the drones, looking down upon a turbulent but beautiful landscape.
 Once this play with perspective is realised, the viewer can 'fly', in imagination, soaring above, below and around the drones.
 I love to play with perspective by inviting viewers to 'fly'.
 It turns a unique human kind of surveillance back onto the drones.
 I call this an act of 'imaginational metaveillance'.
-It is uniquely human because it involves imagination - something machine learning and artificial intelligence are not capable of - yet.
+It is uniquely human because it involves imagination - something machine learning and artificial intelligence are not capable of - some aspirational tech-bros may so 'not yet'.

 I argue that imagination, or a simulation of imagination, are capabilities no-one should aspire to enable an AI or an AGI with.
 If this is an aspiration then its more about creating an artificial human rather than an artificial intelligence.